 When Robot and the others see Kat taking care of Jeanne's shrine, they interpret her as an angel.
 Because she's beautiful, sure, but in religious texts, there are three ranks of angels that serve to guard and protect God.
 To them, Diego is a father, but Jeanne is a friggin deity.
 And if Diego built them to love her just as he does...well...

 The robots said that "the court grew from the seed Bismuth."
 Bismuth is a metal that chemically resembles antimony.

 In "Give and Take" the resurrected robot describes the robots we've seen in the series as "elegant designs", as well as other superlative adjectives.
 This seems almost funny at first to the reader, as the resurrected robot (who belongs to the robots created by Diego himself) looks impressive and majestic while the modern robots look like cubes at worst and pragmatic at best, in the case of S-13.
-The thing is, the robot has different criteria than the human one, for him a good design is one that works best in its own movement and its functions, and the modern ones are probably this.
+The thing is, the robot has different criteria than the human one.
+For him a good design is one that works best in its own movement and its functions, and the modern ones are probably this.
 He looks better on a human aesthetic, which would be superfluous on the eyes of a robot.
 So, indeed, modern robots have a more wonderful design.

 Reynardine stated that everyone knew that having Antimony would kill Surma.
 Including, in his words, "[Annie's] damned father!
 Especially him!"
 Especially?
 Does this mean he always knew having a kid with Surma would kill her, and simply didn't care?
 There's also the implication that as of a man of science, he thought he could defeat the process, allowing Surma to live with Annie normally.
 He failed, which would be part of the reason he abandoned his daughter (she's a very strong reminder of that failure, not to mention his dead wife).
 His guilt is somewhat ameliorated by the fact that "everyone" includes Surma.
 Whether the fact that it was just a risk that both of them were willing to take makes the fridge horror better or worse is debatable.

-That said, it's funny that they chose to name her Antimony, which is a highly toxic chemical element.
+It's funny that they chose to name her Antimony, which is a highly toxic chemical element.
 Could have a nasty undertone when you realise Annie's existence caused her mother's death.
 Surma's own name is kind of unfortunate, as well.
 In Finnish it means "unnatural death".

 Coyote's Establishing Character Moment in The Fangs of Summertime is when he bursts out laughing after hearing that Antimony is Surma's daughter, cracking a joke about Mr. Eglamore being her father.
 Once you get to The Reveal, however, this makes that scene much more disturbing, as it means Coyote just learned that Surma was either dead or dying, and he doesn't care at ALL.
 Even without the scene mentioned above where he removes Ysengrin's memory, it's still quite obvious that Coyote is much more evil than he initially appears to be.